OpenStreetlifting/openstreetlifting_backend/docs/src/canonical-format.md

 ## What is it?

-The canonical format is a JSON file that all competition data sources must produce before importing to the database.
+The canonical format is a JSON file that all competition data sources must produce before an importer translate the format into database.

-Think of it as a common language: LiftControl API, PDFs, and CSV files all speak different languages, but they all translate to this same JSON format.

-## Design Philosophy

-**The canonical format contains only essential, source-provided data.**

-This means:
+# Convention

 - **No computed fields** - Rankings, best lifts, total scores, RIS scores are calculated by the application, not stored in the canonical format
-- **No derived data** - Judge counts per attempt are not stored; only whether the lift was successful
 - **Common denominator** - Only information that can reasonably be extracted from any source type (PDF, CSV, API)
-- **Raw truth** - The format represents what actually happened at the competition, not calculations derived from it

 ## Why use it?

-1. **Human review** - You can open the JSON file and fix errors before importing
+1. Human review: plain text file can be reviewed and corrected before importing into database
-2. **Version control** - JSON files are stored in git, creating an audit trail
-3. **Reusable importer** - One importer works for all data sources
-4. **Testing** - Easy to create test data as JSON files
-5. **Universal** - Works with any data source by focusing on essentials
+2. Version control: imported data are available, in their canonical format inside git.

 ## File location

 Files are saved in: `./imports/{competition-slug}/{timestamp}_{source}.json`

-Example: `./imports/annecy-2025/2025-01-30T10-30-00_liftcontrol.json`

-## JSON Structure
+## Structure

 ### Top level